Fill Up Our Form To Get Free Case Evaluation!

 Even if the injury seems minor, seek immediate medical attention.
 What seems like a superficial injury can worsen.
 For example, you may believe your back is only a little sore after a car accident but find that the pain intensifies in the following days, disabling you.

 Not receiving medical attention may have caused your condition to worsen.
 As a result, you may have more difficulty proving that the accident caused the back pain and feed into a defense that some of your damages were caused by your neglect to seek care.

 In addition, seeking care creates the medical records needed to establish your claim.
 Medical records provide essential evidence both to prove causation and damages.

 For auto accidents, it’s also prudent to inform your insurance company.
 A great deal of detail is unnecessary, but you want them to know the basic facts.

 Make sure to consult with a San Diego personal injury lawyer.
-Getting an attorney involved from the start is crucial because he helps you gather evidence, identify defendants, and choose the strategy that yields the best results for your type of case.
+Choosing the right personal injury lawyer will helps you gather evidence, identify defendants, and choose the strategy that yields the best results for your type of case.

 Contact a Top-Rated San Diego Personal Injury Lawyer Today

 If you have suffered an injury because of another’s negligence, contact Shamon law today.

 California personal injury law follows a pure comparative negligence standard.
 As a result, you can collect damages if partially at fault.
 However, partial fault reduces your damages.